datastax/dsbulk/manual/connectors/README.md

 ## Available Connectors

-The DataStax Bulk Loader/Unloader ships with the following connectors:
+The DataStax Bulk Loader ships with the following connectors:

 * [CSV Connector]: a highly-configurable connector that reads field-delimited files.
   For more information about the CSV file format, see [RFC 4180] and the [Wikipedia article on CSV format].